-- Although it is a real investment, the Steripen Adventrurer has been an excellent water filter for backpacking and more than paid for itself over the past two years and I’m still very happy with purchasing it.
+- Although it is a real investment, the Steripen Adventurer has been an excellent water filter for backpacking and more than paid for itself over the past two years and I’m still very happy with purchasing it.
 Ultimately, it depends on your budget and how much time you want to spend filtering water.

-It’s almost at the top of its price point - the cheaper but more time-consuming and more breakable Sawyer Mini water filter is an alternative, while for more hardcore camping or hiking adventures, the Sawyer Dual Bag Water Purification System is the best alternative - but its ease of use and the fact that it's not let me down in the past two and a half years of travelling, make the Steripen Adventurer the winner for me!
+It’s almost at the top of its price point; the cheaper but more time-consuming and more breakable Sawyer Mini water filter (buy it on REI | Amazon) is an alternative, while for more hardcore camping or hiking adventures, the Sawyer Gravity Water Filter is the best alternative.

 However, the Steripen Adventurer Opti’s ease of use and the fact that it’s not let me down in the past two and a half years of travelling, make it a real winner in my book!